LearnersGuild/interview-challenge-practice-a/README.md

 ```

 - [ ] __5:__ The function takes a parameter called `flightNumber`.
-- [ ] __15:__ The function's query returns the name of every passenger on the flight with the given number.
+- [ ] __15:__ The SQL query returns the name of every passenger on the flight with the given number.
 - [ ] __10:__ The function returns a promise which resolves to the results of the query

 ## Part 2: Express

 ### GET route

-Create a GET route for `/flight_passengers` that receives data from the GET
+Create a GET route for `/flight_roster` that receives data from the GET
 parameter `flightNumber` (the value is a string that must be included in the
 passenger's name in order for the passenger to be displayed on the page).
 Use the
 `getFlightCounts` function provided in `db.js`.